-Federal tax law contains a number of requirements and restrictions which apply to the 2019B Bonds, including investment restrictions, periodic payments of arbitrage profits to the United States, requirements regarding the proper use of bond proceeds and the facilities financed therewith, and certain other matters.
-The Authority has covenanted to comply with all requirements that must be satisfied in order for the interest on the 2019B Bonds to be excludable from gross income for federal income tax purposes.
-Failure to comply with certain of such covenants could cause interest on the 2019B Bonds to become includible in gross income for federal income tax purposes retroactively to the date of issuance of the 2019B Bonds.
+The Internal Revenue Code of 1986, as amended ("Code"), contains a number of requirements and restrictions which apply to the 2019C Bonds, including investment restrictions, periodic payments of arbitrage profits to the United States, requirements regarding the proper use of 2019C Bond proceeds and the facilities financed therewith, and certain other matters.
+The Authority has covenanted to comply with all requirements that must be satisfied in order for the interest on the 2019C Bonds to be excludable from gross income of the owners of the 2019C Bonds for Federal income tax purposes.
+Failure to comply with certain of such covenants could cause interest on the 2019C Bonds to become includable in gross income for Federal income tax purposes retroactively to the date of issuance of the 2019C Bonds.

-Subject to the Authority's compliance with the above referenced covenants, under present law, in the opinion of Bond Counsel, interest on the 2019B Bonds is excludable from the gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals under the Internal Revenue Code of 1986, as amended (the "Code").
+Subject to the Authority's compliance with the above-referenced covenants, under present law, in the opinion of Co-Bond Counsel, interest on the 2019C Bonds is excludable from the gross income of the owners thereof for Federal income tax purposes, and will not be treated as an item of tax preference in computing the Federal alternative minimum tax for individuals.

-In rendering its opinion, Bond Counsel will rely upon certifications of the Authority with respect to certain material facts within the Authority's knowledge.
-Bond Counsel's opinion represents its legal judgment based upon its review of the law and the facts that it deems relevant to render such opinion and is not a guarantee of a result.
+In rendering their opinion, Co-Bond Counsel will rely upon certifications of the Authority with respect to certain material facts within the Authority's knowledge.
+Co-Bond Counsel will further rely upon the mathematical computation of Robert Thomas, CPA, LLC of the sufficiency of amounts to be applied to the payment and redemption of the Refunded Bonds.

-Ownership of the 2019B Bonds may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, corporations subject to the branch profits tax, financial institutions, certain insurance companies, certain S corporations, individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred (or continued) indebtedness to purchase or carry tax-exempt obligations.
-Prospective purchasers of the 2019B Bonds should consult their tax advisors as to applicability of any such collateral consequences.
+Ownership of the 2019C Bonds may result in collateral Federal income tax consequences to certain taxpayers, including, without limitation, corporations subject to the branch profits tax, financial institutions, certain insurance companies, certain S corporations, individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred (or continued) indebtedness to purchase or carry tax-exempt obligations.
+Prospective purchasers of the 2019C Bonds should consult their tax advisors as to applicability of any such collateral consequences.